subquery/documentation/docs/subquery_network/kepler/indexers/index-project.md

 ### 4.2 Announcing that Indexing Service is Ready to Use

 Once the Indexer announces that they have started indexing the project on the network, and when the indexing progress reaches the minimum block height, the indexer can publish the project to the `ready` status.
-It indicates that other users can now access the indexing service.
+This indicates that other users can now access the indexing service.

 ![Indexing Service Ready to Use Announcement](/assets/img/readytouse_indexer_project.png)